An Alternative Issue Tracking Dataset of Public Jira Repositories: Enhancing the Dataset

 We conducted a thematic analysis~\cite{Braun_QRP_2006,Cruzes_ESEM_2011} of all issue types across all 16 Jira repos to provide a unified mapping between the issue types.\footnote{The thematic analysis was performed using the May 2021 data.} We followed the recommendations by Braun and Clarke~\cite{Braun_QRP_2006} and Cruzes and Dyba~\cite{Cruzes_ESEM_2011}, including 5 main analysis steps.
 First, we familiarised ourselves with the data by looking at the issue type descriptions in the repos and 50 example issues for each used type.
 Second, we merged issue types with similar names and meaning, and identified initial phrases or codes describing the types.
 Third, we iterated through the codes and example issues and identified an initial set of themes.
 Fourth, we reviewed and reduced the themes during two peer-discussion sessions.
 Finally, we finalised our themes by forming definitions for each.

-Our thematic analysis produced a mapping between each issue type in each Jira, and a unified set of themes and codes.\footnote{The codes are available in our replication package and will not be discussed in this paper.} The themes (and issue proportions) are Requirements (30\%), Development (18\%), Maintenance (51\%), User Support (1\%), and Other (<1\%).
+Our thematic analysis produced a mapping between each issue type in each Jira and a unified set of themes and codes.\footnote{The codes are available in our replication package and are not discussed here.} The themes (and issue proportions) are Requirements (30\%), Development (18\%), Maintenance (51\%), User Support (1\%), and Other (<1\%).
 This mapping (stored as a JSON) allows one to programmatically ask questions such as ``give me the `Requirements' issues for Apache''.

-Here we describe the five themes in more detail. \textbf{Requirements} activities are documented in ITSs through the use lightweight representations~\cite{Ernst_empiRE_2012} such as epics, stories, and feature requests.
+In the following we describe the five themes in more detail. \textbf{Requirements} activities are documented in ITSs through lightweight representations~\cite{Ernst_empiRE_2012} such as epics, user stories, and feature requests.
 Both top-down as well as bottom-up requirements are captured in the ITSs.
 We found top-down epics and stories, as well as bottom-up feature requests and change requests.
-This shows the breadth of requirements knowledge maintained within ITSs. \textbf{Development} issue types track development activities in the ITSs such as what needs to be done, who is doing it, and when the work is completed. \textbf{Maintenance} issue types correspond to maintenance activities documented within ITSs through both bottom-up (Bug Reports) as well as top-down (Technical Debt, Documentation) work.
+This shows the breadth of requirements knowledge maintained within ITSs. \textbf{Development} issue types track development activities such as what needs to be done and who is doing it.
+Example issue types include Task, Technical Task, Dev Task, and Sub-Task. \textbf{Maintenance} issue types correspond to maintenance activities documented within ITSs through both bottom-up (Bug, Defect, Incident) as well as top-down (Technical Debt, Documentation, QE Task) work.
 This includes quality assurance issues, legacy upgrades, and continuous integration activities. \textbf{User Support} issues directly assist users of software systems with respect to how to use the product.
-While users can submit Bug Reports to the Maintenance theme above, Bug Reports focus on \textit{issues with the code or product}, while issues submitted to the User Support theme are focused on \textit{issues with the user and their use or interpretation of the code or product}. \textbf{Other} issue types are not representative across the Jira repos, or could not be categorised at all.
-Only two Jira repos contained organisational process issues for managing their Jira, website, and other organisational activities.
-Additionally, many issue types were lacking enough examples to understand what they were documenting.
+While users can submit Bug Reports to the Maintenance theme above, Bug Reports focus on \textit{issues with the code or product}, while issues submitted to the User Support theme are focused on \textit{the user and their use or interpretation of the code or product}.
+Example issue types include Support Request, Problem Ticket, IT Help, and Question. \textbf{Other} issue types are not representative across the Jira repos, or could not be categorised at all.
+Only two Jira repos contained organisational process issues, and many issue types were lacking enough examples to understand what they were documenting.
+Example issue types include New Project, GitHub Integration, Fug, and Spike.